Licensing 2018 (Chapter Russia)22 February 2018

 In connection with this, the contractual parties will be free to set up a licensing contract by inserting certain terms and conditions effective under the international licensing practice, provided that the same do not run afoul of the Russian law, including on royalty rates and on the duration of the contractual term.

 For the purpose of taxation, the Russian Tax Code protects the general principle of determination of market product prices in the course of different transactions, including cross-border ones.
-And, the national tax authorities reserve the right to check the relevant transactions for the accuracy of price application: When the applied prices used by the contractual parties substantially deviate from those market prices, the Russian tax agency may decide on surcharging the taxes and setting penalties.
+And, the national tax authorities reserve the right to check the relevant transactions for the accuracy of price application and transfer pricing compliance.
+When the applied prices used by the contractual parties substantially deviate from those market prices, the Russian tax agency may decide on surcharging the taxes and setting penalties.

 4. What pre-contractual disclosure must a licensor make to prospective licensees?
 Are there any requirements to register a grant of international licensing rights with authorities in your jurisdiction?